bitrise-io/devcenter/_articles/jp/team-management/organizations/setting-up-azure-ad-sso-for-bitrise.md

  2. You will land on the **Set up Single Sign-On with SAML** page.![](/img/sso2-1.jpg)
  3. Click the pencil symbol at **Basic SAML Configuration** to edit two fields.![](/img/sso2a-1.jpg)
  4. Add `Bitrise` as the **Identifier (Entity ID)**.
 Leave this window open!
 We will come back to it with some information from Bitrise in a second.![](/img/sso3-2.jpg)
- 5. Head back to your Organization on Bitrise.
+ 5. Head back to your Workspace on Bitrise.
  6. Click the **Single Sign On** tab and click the **Copy Link** button to copy the **Single Sign-on URL** from your Bitrise.
  7. Let's head back to the **Basic SAML Configuration** window of Azure AD.
  8. Paste the **Assertion Consumer Service URL** from Bitrise to the **Reply URL field on the Basic SAML Configuration** page of Azure AD.